wung-s/doc.sitespeed.io/documentation/index.md

 * Start Xvfb: **sh -e /etc/init.d/xvfb start**

 ## Jenkins
-You have can use sitespeed.io in [Jenkins](http://jenkins-ci.org/") either by running as a CLI or by using the [sitespeed.io plugin](https://github.com/sitespeedio/jenkins.sitespeed.io).
+You have can use sitespeed.io in [Jenkins](http://jenkins-ci.org/") either by running as a CLI (*Execute shell*) or by using the [sitespeed.io plugin](https://github.com/sitespeedio/jenkins.sitespeed.io).

 You want the browsers to run headless, use the [Xvfb plugin](https://wiki.jenkins-ci.org/display/JENKINS/Xvfb+Plugin) to make it happen!